 “Operators can start looking outside of their traditional food, snack and beverage business model to other non-traditional vending,” she said.
 “Companies have diversified with micro markets, pantry services and OCS, but they’re still very focused within food, snack and beverage.
 I think there’s an opportunity for these companies to take a look at things like non-traditional vending — electronics, beauty and apparel.”

 Rosenberg agreed that operators should consider revenue streams beyond food and beverage, especially as new players enter the convenience services space through existing platforms to expand their retail presence.

 “Innovation in product offering is the most critical means for an operator to stay healthy,” Rosenberg said.
 “This means diversity beyond just snack, beverage, food and coffee.
 Operators who diversify through new product categories — electronics, cosmetics, CBD — will find new lines of revenue.”

-“Convenience stores are creeping into our space with retail offerings,” Thornton added.
+“Convenience stores are creeping into our space with retail offerings,” Sandy Thornton, co-owner and key accounts manager at VendEdge, added.
 “We must adapt and become retailers and become good at it.”